Two Week Southeast Asia Itinerary – 5 Easy Routes

 However, let me start by telling you it is impossible to see the whole region in a 2 week Southeast Asia itinerary.
 If you try to see every country, you’re going to be spending more time on a plane or a train than actually having meaningful experiences.

 If you’re limited on time, then you should really narrow down what you want to see and where you want to go.
 A good way to do this is to consider what type of experience you want to have.

 Here I’ve made five different options for an ideal 2 week Southeast Asia itinerary.
 These itineraries are easy to follow and ensure you will spend more of your time experiencing Southeast Asia than just being in transit.

 Option 1: The Thai Islands

-If you want to spend your two week Southeast Asia itinerary kicking back on the beach, exploring coral reefs and having the occasional party, then the Thai islands are the place for you.
+If you want to spend two weeks in Southeast Asai kicking back on the beach, exploring coral reefs and having the occasional party, then this Thai island itinerary is the one for you.

 - Koh Phangan – 3 days

 Start with a bus trip from Bangkok down to Suratthani, followed with a ferry across to Koh Phangan.
 Tear up the Full Moon Party by dancing on the beach all night and enjoy some of those cheap buckets.
 However, don’t think that Koh Phangan is all a party.
 Hire a motorbike and explore the more remote beaches around the island like Bottle Beach and Thong Yai Pan Nai beach on the secluded east coast.

 After 3 days on Koh Phangan catch a ferry across to Koh Tao.
 If you want to get your scuba diving certificate, this is the place to do it.
 Koh Tao has the cheapest scuba diving courses I’ve found in Southeast Asia.
 Spend three days diving the island and exploring beaches by motorbike.

 - Koh Lanta – 4 Days